Precise Navigation of Autonomous Ground Vehicles

 Data Fusion and Networking

-Automated Functions Facilitate Deployment
+Automated Functions Facilitate Operations

 Integration into Command and Information Systems